 At this time, Steinhardt Global Programs can not accept non-NYU undergraduate students.

 Visiting students must apply through the NYU Steinhardt office of graduate admissions according to the process detailed on the how to apply page.

 Non-credit participants must have completed an undergraduate bachelor’s degree from an accredited college or university in the US or abroad before the program start date.
 Applicants should explain the connection between their career or intellectual interests and the content of the program for which they are applying.
 In the event that demand for a program exceeds enrollment limits, NYU Steinhardt may give admissions preference to applicants enrolling for credit and who are matriculated in a degree-program at NYU.

-You should submit your electronic application on or before the admissions deadlines posted on our web page along with Deposit 1 ($100) [details below].
+You should submit your electronic application on or before the admissions deadlines posted on our web page.
 You are welcome to apply for admission as early as you like and we will keep your application on file until we begin reviewing applications for the program you have indicated.
 Applicants will be notified via email by the notification deadline.

-Students applying to an Intersession or Summer study abroad program must pay Deposit 1 ($100) at the time of their application.
-This deposit ensures that we receive serious applications with a committed intent to enroll if accepted.
-When you are accepted into a program, the program deposit is credited toward your housing and activities fee.
-If you are not accepted into a program, the deposit will be refunded.
+Students applying to an Intersession or Summer study abroad program must pay a $500 deposit to Accept their offer of admission.
+Students who decline their offer of admission, or who miss the deadline for this payment, forfeit their offer of admission.
+The $500 deposit ensures that we receive serious applications with a committed intent to enroll if accepted.
+The $500 deposit is credited toward your Housing and Activity fee.

 Students who have been accepted to NYU Steinhardt Study Abroad must comply with the following stipulations: